 Jambalaya: I have to say that the Italians and Cajuns have a lot in common because man oh man is this jambalaya recipe comfort food at it’s finest that can be grazed upon all day long!
 Pack it up with shrimp and andouille sausage and you’ve got yourself one tasty dish!

-When I look back throughout my culinary career I always seem to make things in 10 year increments.
+When I look back throughout my culinary career I always seem to make things in 10-year increments.
 It’s like I hear about it, I make it, and then for some reason I don’t make it again for another 10 years, and the same goes with this easy jambalaya recipe.
 I first learned how to make jambalaya when I was working at a country club from a southern chef.
-I don’t exactly remember how I did it but I remember it being packed with chicken, sausage and shrimp and it being absolutely delicious.
-It was like the cajun’s version of risotto with in your face flavor.
+I don’t exactly remember how I did it but I remember it being packed with chicken, sausage, and shrimp and absolutely delicious.
+It was like the cajun’s version of risotto within your face flavor.
 Ever since then I’ve loved jambalaya but as I stated before I’ve seriously only made it 3 times in my life.

-Jambalaya in general has a heavy French and Spanish influence with the ingredients used and cooking technique applied.
-If you look at it’s roots, in Louisiana, you have a mesh of amazing cultures and this classic dish is essentially the output of that wonderful collaboration.
+Jambalaya, in general, has a heavy French and Spanish influence with the ingredients used and cooking techniques applied.
+If you look at its roots, in Louisiana, you have a mesh of amazing cultures and this classic dish is essentially the output of that wonderful collaboration.
 Marry the cultures along with what’s leftover in the refrigerator and easily accessible and you have jambalaya.

-There are two ways to make jambalaya but in the end I wan you to know how to make jambalaya creole style.
+There are two ways to make jambalaya but in the end I want you to know how to make jambalaya creole style.
 As I stated earlier creole style incorporates tomatoes and the cooking technique is slightly different.
-Now, since there are a lot of moving parts and quite a few ingredients in jambalaya, I can not stress enough that it is beyond wise to make sure you have prepped up everything before you start cooking so you don’t have to worry about cutting and chopping in the middle of cooking!
-PREP UP EVERYTHING OK?!
-Start making the jambalaya by cooking of some sort of smoked ham in a dutch oven pot on the stove.
+Now, since there are a lot of moving parts and quite a few ingredients in jambalaya, I can not stress enough that it is beyond wise to make sure you have prepped up everything before you start cooking so you don’t have to worry about cutting and chopping in the middle of cooking.
+Start making the jambalaya by cooking off some sort of smoked ham in a dutch oven pot on the stove.
 This can be bacon, tasso, heck it can even be pancetta, but render the fat and crisp up the lardons!

 Easy Jambalaya Recipe with Shrimp and Andouille Sausage